Be a Clean Water Voter: 2024 Michigan Endorsements

 No reason is needed to receive and cast an absentee ballot in Michigan, but the absentee ballot must be requested.

-As of May 2023 you can sign up for the Permanent Mail Ballot List to receive a ballot in the mail automatically for every election (with the exception of the Presidential Primary where you must choose which party to vote for - your clerk will send you a notice two months before asking which ballot you would like).
+As of May 2023 you can sign up for the Permanent Mail Ballot List to receive a ballot in the mail automatically for every election (with the exception of primary elections where you must choose which party to vote for - your clerk will send you a notice two months before asking which ballot you would like).
 Previously, Michigan voters could only sign up to receive an absentee ballot application before each election.
 You can join the Permanent Mail Ballot List when you apply for an absentee ballot for an upcoming election.
 To check if you are on the list, which mailing address your ballot will be sent to if you are, or to remove yourself from the list, please check with your city or township clerk.
 You can look up their contact information at mi.gov/vote.

 Within two weeks of an election, it is highly recommended to request and receive your absentee ballot in-person at your clerk's office.
 If you’re already registered at your current address, you can request an absent voter ballot in person at your clerk’s office anytime up to 4 p.m. on the day prior to the election.